 This is a lesson I have learned these past three years.
 If God had revealed the whole course – all the details of my husband’s cancer journey, his death and our grief, and even the redemptive pieces of my story like getting remarried to one of his best friends, I am not sure I would have survived.
 I would have been overwhelmed by His full glory.
 He ran just ahead of me and paced me with His presence.
 I always ran in the protective shadow of the Giant.

 My sprinter’s heart is pounding.
 I want to finish well.
 I want to run for His Glory.
 I want to cross the line like my husband did with arms outstretched and hear Him say those long-anticipated words, “Well done.”

 **Are you interested in going deeper in learning how to be a glory chaser?
-Check out my brand new Glory Chasers bible study here!
+Check out the Bible study here!

 ***Subscribe here for my free weekly Glorygram – a more personal note of encouragement full of recommendations for you!
 And please feel free to share ways God has shown His glory to you in the comments below!